• Skip to primary navigation

 • White Lightning caulking.
 I really like this stuff.
 It's easy to clean up with water, is paintable, and doesn't seem to attract dirt once it's dry.

 After using the spackling to fill large gaps and the wood filler for the nail holes, I lightly sanded everything.
 Then I primed everything.
-I know the trim pieces come pre-primed, but there were enough nail holes and exposed wood edges where I had made cuts that I thought I should prime everything.
-After priming, I used caulking to fill all the remaining hairline gaps and every place the trim met the wall.
-This made a big visual difference on the trim.
+(I know the trim pieces come pre-primed, but there were enough nail holes and exposed wood edges where I had made cuts that I thought I should prime everything.)

 For the final coat of paint, I used the water-based version of Benjamin Moore Satin Impervo.
 I was really impressed with this paint.
 It was easy to brush on and had great coverage.
-The satin sheen is also perfect.
-There is enough gloss to be able to wipe the trim clean, but not so much that it causes a glare and shows every tiny imperfection.

 After completing a few windows, I was really surprised at how doable this project was.
 The trim installation went way faster than expected.
 I honestly spent a lot more time prepping the windows for painting and doing the actual painting than I did installing the trim.

-Now that I've found a source of high-quality and authentic craftsman style trim where everything in the collection matches, I'm super excited to add more window trim, door trim, crown molding, and other craftsman style trim elements to our house.
-The WindsorONE moldings have been perfect for us.
 If you want to add a lot of detail to your home with trim work and moldings you can use the dealer locator and find a lumber yard that carries WindsorONE.
-You can also call the incredibly helpful WindsorONE team at 888-229-7900 and they'll assist you in finding the trim pieces you need for your project.
+You can also call the incredibly helpful WindsorONE team at 888-229-7900 and they’ll assist you in finding the trim pieces you need for your project.

 Ready to see how it turned out?
 (Spoiler alert: I am in LOVE!!)